What is Transitional Kindergarten?

 Does TK have a different curriculum?

-Like the rest of our classes, our TK class uses the Zoophonics curriculum.
-However, in addition to that, TK also Handwriting Without Tears and Get Set for School.
+TK's curriculum is Handwriting Without Tears and Get Set for School.
 Handwriting Without Tears is a program developed by early childhood educators to teach handwriting by fully developing a child’s fine motor abilities.
 The creators then expanded their program to create Get Set For School, a flexible, play-based curriculum that offers a full pre-writing program and materials that build critical skills like early math and literacy.
 It includes three programs designed to prepare children for school: Readiness & Writing, Language & Literacy, and Numbers & Math.
 Children who were taught with the Get Set for School curriculum consistently demonstrated mastery of key skills at the end of the Pre-K year.
 They also scored higher and showed more growth than a control group of students.
 The curriculum’s explicit, modeled instruction with hands-on, multisensory materials and active teaching strategies delivered improved results in Pre-K classrooms.